 The difference between product costs and period costs

-What are Product Costs?
+/What are Product Costs?

 What are Period Costs?

 A period cost is any cost consumed during a reporting period that has not been capitalized into inventory, fixed assets, or prepaid expenses.
+These costs tend to be clustered into the selling, general and administrative classifications of expenses, and appear in the lower half of a reporting entity’s income statement.

 Comparing Product Costs and Period Costs